jonigl/simple-ollama-chat/README.md

 - React
 - shadcn-ui
 - Tailwind CSS
-- Lovable was used to streamline the development process of this project.
+- Lovable was used to create the initial project scaffolding.